M. (1) 12 Sep 1722 in Boucherville, New France2

 As a person born in Acadia during the late 17th century, Joesph Levron dit Metayer was destined for a future struggling under the thumb of British rule.
 But instead he took a different course as a sea captain, bringing him far away from his native colony.

-Joseph was born at Port Royal, Acadia in about 1691 to François Levron dit Nantois and Catherine Agnes Savoie, one of nine children.
+Joseph was born at Port Royal, Acadia in about 1691 to François Levron dit Nantois and Catherine Agnes Savoie,1 one of nine children.
 This was during a period of hardship for Acadians, as they faced repeated aggression from the English.
-Census records indicated that Joseph’s family went from having a thriving farm in 1700 to one that could barely support them in 1707.
-During an invasion that year, many homes were burned in Port Royal, with livestock also destroyed.
+Census records indicated that Joseph’s family had a thriving farm in 1700,4 but sometime after that date, seemed to have lost that status.
+This may have been because of an invasion of Port Royal in 1707, with houses burned and livestock destroyed.
 By 1710, the English fully took over the colony, and the Acadian ties with France were permanently severed.

 The places Joseph lived during his life.